tomasvana10/xpuz/CONTRIBUTING.md

 Then, submit a pull request:
 1. Create a fork of crossword_puzzle

-3. Clone your fork locally on your computer (requires git):
+2. Clone your fork locally on your computer (requires git):
 ```
 git clone https://github.com/<your_name>/crossword_puzzle.git
 cd crossword_puzzle
 ```

-4. Make a new branch:
+3. Make a new branch and switch to it:
 ```
 git checkout -b <your_branch_name>
 ```

-3. Make your changes, for example:
+4. Make your changes, for example:
 ```
 git rm requirements.txt
 git add .
 git commit -m "Removed requirements.txt"
 ```

-4. Push the changes you have made to your repo:
+5. Push the changes you have made to your repo:
 ```
 git push --set-upstream origin <your_branch_name>
 ```